 The Warning log displays warning messages about errors of little significance.
-Warnings can display for example reports about invalid user login (invalid username or password), error in communication of the server and Web administration interface, etc.
+Warnings can display for example error in communication of the server and Web administration interface, etc.

 Events causing display of warning messages in this log do not greatly affect Kerio Control's operation.
 They can, however, indicate certain (or possible) problems.
 The Warning log can help if for example a user is complaining that certain services are not working.